matthewruehle/SoftSysQuestingQuail/README.md

 ## Usage

 Just run `make reset` to get your executables set up, run `./tcpserv_quails` to run the server, and run `./tcpclient <Server IP Address> <Requested File>` to download the file.
 Easy as that!

+## Warning

+Running this code for public use is a security risk.
+The server's file system can be accessed via carefully worded requests.
+If you decide to use this code to host a public facing web server, any data on the hosting computer will be accessible to any user.